Pole placement for overdetermined 2D systems: Operator vessels and state feedback

 \begin{fact} Let $X$ be a compact Riemann surface, and let $\pi_E:E \to X ,\pi_F:F \to X$ be two holomorphic vector bundles over $X$.
 In particular, $E$ and $F$ are complex manifolds, so it makes sense to talk about holomorphic and meromorphic functions between them.
 A map $T:E\to F$ is called a \textbf{meromorphic bundle map} if it is a meromorphic map which is also a bundle map, that is: $\pi_F \circ T = \pi_E$, and $T$ is linear over each fiber in which it is defined. \end{fact}

 \begin{fact} The transfer function of an operator vessel is an example of a meromorphic bundle map.
-For vector bundles which have determinantal representations, the converse is also true: every meromorphic bundle map between such bundles is the transfer function of some operator vessel (see \cite{BV2,BV,BV3} for a proof of this fact). \end{fact}
+For vector bundles which have determinantal representations, the converse is also true: every meromorphic bundle map (which is regular at the points at infinity) between such bundles is the transfer function of some operator vessel (see \cite{BV2,BV,BV3} for a proof of this fact). \end{fact}

 To discuss zero and pole data of meromorphic bundle maps, we follow the local case, as in \cite{BGR}.
 Given $p \in \mathbb{C}$, we denote by $\mathcal{O}_p$ the ring of germs of holomorphic functions at $p$, and by $\mathcal{O}^{\times}_p$ its subset consisting of germs $\phi$ such that $\phi(p) \ne 0$.